 Corporal punishment shall be used at the discretion of the Administration.
-Paddling can and will be administered by the Administration/Director of Discipline only.
+Paddling can and will be administered by the Administration only.
 This will be done in the presence of a witness.

 Parental authorization of corporal punishment is assumed upon enrollment of the child at WCS.